-No formal restrictions have been put in place in the US, and indeed, regulators have taken steps to ensure that automatic limitations on capital distributions triggered where a bank lends into its capital buffers (as they have been encouraged to do) will apply more gradually.
+US regulators initially did not put formal restrictions in place.
+Regulators took steps to ensure that automatic limitations on capital distributions triggered where a bank lends into its capital buffers (as they have been encouraged to do) will apply more gradually.
+However, in connection with the release of stress test results in June 2020 that included additional sensitivity analysis in light of COVID-19, the Federal Reserve announced new limitations for large banks.